-The indicator presents a status evaluation using data from 2011-2015.
+The indicator presents a status evaluation using data from 2011-2016.

-In general, the activity concentrations of radioactive isotope cesium-137 (Cs) in herring, flatfish and surface waters are still above the pre-Chernobyl levels which constitute the boundary for good status - threshold values.
+In general, the activity concentrations of the radioactive isotope cesium-137 (137Cs) in herring, flatfish and surface waters were still above the pre-Chernobyl levels that constitute the boundary for good status - threshold values.